Monster Blood Tattoo: Foundling

+Prejudice, Identity, and Growth are key themes of the book as Rossamünd struggles to define himself and his feelings towards monsters and others in society after leaving the Foundlingery.

+Narrative

 Plot summary

 Much to Rossamünd's surprise, instead of a sailing life he is summoned to begin life as a lamplighter in the coastal city of High Vesting, far away to the south.
 After being prepared for his journey by his masters, he receives his instructions from a leer (a spy who has a special box with organs in it to enhance his sense of smell) and sets off on a river voyage on the Hogshead, a ram captained by an intimidating man named Poundinch.
 However he soon learns that he has been tricked onto the wrong ship, and is now slave to a band of criminals.
 He learns little of their trade other than that they are smuggling some kind of terrible contraband.
 Rossamünd only narrowly escapes fate as a captive cabin boy when, unwilling to reveal their cargo to river gatekeepers, the criminals are attacked by rams of the navy.

 Rossamünd, having escaped the river battle, reaches the riverbank and struggles through the wilderness on his own.
 He comes close to death before being found by Miss Europe, a fulgar (a type of lahzar, or monster hunter) who can fire lightning from her hands.
 Her powers are demonstrated to Rossamünd as they come across the Misbegotten Schrewd, an ettin (a very large monster).
 It shows some level of intelligence and no outward hostility, and so Rossamünd cannot help but sympathise with it as it is slain by Miss Europe.

 Their party is attacked soon after by grinnlings (also known as nimbleschrewds, a small and particularly nasty breed of monster) and the creepy leer Licurius, Miss Europe's personal servant, is killed.
 Rossamünd drags the badly-wounded and unconscious fulgar to Harefoot Dig, a wayhouse on the road to High Vesting, where she is healed and rested.
 While staying at the Dig, Rossamünd becomes privy to Miss Europe's reputation and hears her referred to as the Branden Rose, a name with infamy attached to it.
 Miss Europe also begins to refer to Rossamünd as her factotum (a servantile position previously held by Licurius).
 Rossamünd is torn between his predestined career of lamplighting, and this new prospect.
 To replace the deceased Licurius in the short term however, Rossamünd is charged with hiring a new carriage driver in the nearby town of Silvernook.
 There he finds the postman Fouracres, a friendly man who is all too willing to help, who seems to be a monster-sympathiser.
 The party now leave the wayhouse and after uneventful travel they reach High Vesting - Rossamünd's original destination.